Cooling Towers & Evaporative Condensers

 Water Efficient Filtration System for Cooling Towers

 Conservation Solutions Corporation also recommends filtration systems including bag filters, sand filters and separators for larger materials (+50 microns).
-Filtration in cooling systems improves system performance and can help to reduce corrosion hat can be caused by anaerobic bacteria that can grow under dirt and debris that accumulates in the basin of the cooling tower or evaporative condenser and throughout the cooling system.
+Filtration in cooling systems improves system performance and can help to reduce corrosion that can be caused by anaerobic bacteria growing under dirt and debris accumulating in the basin of the cooling tower or evaporative condenser and throughout the cooling system.

 - Do you have systems in your building that use water to cool by running the water over a coil and the down the drain 24/7?